 - fv r1_ltcrv.fits &

-Examination of the lightcurve shows that there is a loud section at the end of the observation, after 1.36975e8 seconds, where the count rate is well above the quiet count rate of about 0.05 count/second.
-To remove it, we need to make an additional Good Time Interval (GTI) file and apply it by rerunning rgsproc.
+Examination of the lightcurve shows that there are high flux times at the start and end of the observations.
+Lets say we're interested in the quiescent periods.
+To extract them, we need to make an additional Good Time Interval (GTI) file and apply it by rerunning rgsproc.